-They are more affordable than Invisalign, and costs start as low as $2,500.
+They are more affordable than Invisalign, and costs start at $2,500.

 At-home aligners like Smile Direct also provide clear trays that slowly shift your teeth.
-However, most of your consultations are done virtually in the comfort of your own home.
+However, most consultations are done virtually in the comfort of your home.
 As a result, the process is quicker than Invisalign and more cost-effective.

-There are many different ways to change your smile; all you have to do is find the perfect option.
-Most dentists offer all these brands, and if they don’t, you can ask for a referral.
+There are many ways to change your smile; you must find the perfect option.
+Most dentists offer all these brands; if they don’t, you can request a referral.